eswincomputing/ebc7700-sbc-ubuntu/README.md

 => es_fs write usb 0 sbc-ubuntu-24.04-preinstalled-server-riscv64.img mmc 0
 Write progress:  87%:+++++++++++++++++++++++++++++++++++++++++++
 ```

+### Essdk deb packeges install
+If you find that installing essdk deb packages using `apt install` is too slow, you can download the essdk and ffmpeg deb packages from essdk_ffmpeg_0630.zip [here](https://github.com/eswincomputing/ebc7700-sbc-ubuntu/releases/tag/2025.06.30) and install them by `dpkg -i XXXX.deb`.

+## Download from network disk
+If you are unable to download images from GitHub and you are in China, you can try downloading them from [here](https://pan.baidu.com/s/1rEGtF6EHxEsgH5l61v-uPA?pwd=c7rn).

 ## Login to the board Using Serial Console